BAKAOLC/DuckovCustomModel/README_EN.md

 You can configure whether to hide original equipment for each AI character individually:

 - In the model selection interface, select "AI Character" target type
-- Select a specific AI character
+- Select a specific AI character (or select "All AI Characters" to set the default value)
-- A "Hide Equipment" toggle option for that AI character will be displayed at the top of the model list page
+- A "Hide Equipment" toggle option for that AI character will be displayed in the target settings area
-- Each AI character has an independent hide equipment setting
+- Each AI character has an independent hide equipment setting, and you can also set a default value for "All AI Characters"
+- When an AI character does not have an individual configuration, it will use the default value for "All AI Characters"
 - Configuration will be automatically saved to `HideEquipmentConfig.json`

 ### Notes